 Mile 0: Put-in at confluence with Secesh River.

-Mile 8.9: Devil's Creek Rapid (V-) should be scouted on the right side.
+Mile 8.9: Devil's Creek Rapid (V-) should be scouted on the left side.

 Mile 14.4: Elk Creek Rapid (V)

 Mile 21.6: Grouse Creek Rapid (IV+) is a long boulder garden after a blind right hand turn.

 Mile 31.5: Fall Creek Rapid (V) is a long rapid and the biggest rapid on South Fork.
 Most people eddy out above it on the right and use the trail to scout.

 Mile 36.2: Confluence with the Main Salmon River.
 Mackay Bar is just upstream and offers lodging.
 There is also an option to fly out here at the Mackay Bar Airstrip.
 The next 22.5 miles are fairly flat with a few Class II and III rapids.